 FAQ about the Hunsrück-Tour (4 days)

 We receive many questions on our Multiday Packrafting Training Hunsrück-Tour.
 This is good and we are happy to present you the frequently asked questions here.
 We tried to answer these questions in a more general way.
-If you still have questions, please don’t hesitate contacting us personally.
+If you still have questions, please don’t hesitate to contact us personally.

 What and where is the Hunsrück?